Can You Buy a Car Without a License

 1. Insurance Coverage

 It's difficult to get insurance coverage if you don't have a license.
 Most insurance companies will require you to provide a driver's license number before they'll give you a quote.
-License numbers allow insurers to check your driver's history before they offer you an insurance quote.
+Valid license numbers allow insurers to check your driver's history before they offer you an insurance quote.

-Some insurance agencies won't insure you if you're not the primary driver; however, there are several ways to get car insurance without having a driver's license.
+Some insurance agencies won't insure you if you're not the primary driver; however, there are several ways to get auto insurance without having a license to drive a vehicle.

 Use an Independent Agent - One solution is to hire an independent insurance agent.
 These professionals have vast knowledge about different carriers and their products.
 They also know which insurers work with unlicensed drivers.